jaspector

 JCCHS public health hours are Monday through Friday, 8:00 am to 4:30 pm

-Typical inspection sequence: Not publicly listed for countywide general building work.
+Typical sequence: Not publicly listed for countywide general building work.
 OWTS technical review and inspection are referenced but not publicly sequenced on the page reviewed

-Do I need a building permit in unincorporated Johnson County, MO?
+01 Do I need a building permit in unincorporated Johnson County, MO?

 JCCHS states permits are required for new construction or modifications to any OWTS.
 No public countywide page stating a general building permit trigger for all unincorporated construction was found

-How much does a building permit cost in unincorporated Johnson County, MO?
+02 How much does a building permit cost in unincorporated Johnson County, MO?

+Building permit fees in unincorporated Johnson County, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not publicly stated.
 Fees are calculated as: Not publicly stated.
 Plan check fee: Not publicly stated.

-How do I apply for a building permit in unincorporated Johnson County, MO?
+03 How do I apply for a building permit in unincorporated Johnson County, MO?

-1. For county zoning or other unincorporated land use questions, start with the County Commissioners office because the county home page assigns Planning and Zoning there 2.
+To apply for a building permit in unincorporated Johnson County, MO, follow these steps: 1.
+For county zoning or other unincorporated land use questions, start with the County Commissioners office because the county home page assigns Planning and Zoning there 2.
 For floodplain issues, contact Johnson County Emergency Management, which the county home page identifies as handling floodplain management 3.
 For onsite wastewater work, use the JCCHS OWTS page to review the county health code regulations, OWTS FAQs, and permit application materials 4.
 Apply online through My Health Department or use the OWTS Permit Application PDF 5.
 Coordinate with Environmental Health for technical review and inspections; the OWTS page directs questions to Environmental Health at 660-747-6121 ext.
 258

-How long does it take to get a building permit in unincorporated Johnson County, MO?
+04 How long does it take to get a building permit in unincorporated Johnson County, MO?

-What work is exempt from building permits in unincorporated Johnson County, MO?
+05 What work is exempt from building permits in unincorporated Johnson County, MO?

-How do I schedule a building inspection in unincorporated Johnson County, MO?
+06 How do I schedule a building inspection in unincorporated Johnson County, MO?

-Inspections can be scheduled via: OWTS inspections appear to be coordinated through JCCHS Environmental Health; no public scheduling page for general county building inspections was found.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Johnson County, MO via: OWTS inspections appear to be coordinated through JCCHS Environmental Health; no public scheduling page for general county building inspections was found.